verzola/dockerpress/README.md

 4. Access http://localhost:8025/

 ## :warning: Known issues
-Watch does not work on Docker Desktop on Windows.
+- Watch does not work on Docker Desktop on Windows.

 ## :raising_hand_woman: Contributing
 Contribuitions are welcome.
 If you find any problem or have a suggestion, please [open an issue](https://github.com/verzola/dockerpress/issues/new)

 ## :memo: TODO
-- [ ] Foo
+- [ ] Install Composer dependencies (including WP itself)